Merrit/nyrna/README.md

 - [Download Nyrna](https://github.com/Merrit/nyrna/releases/latest/download/nyrna).
 - Place wherever you would like the application to live (eg: ~/Applications)
-- Make sure it is set as executable and then click to run - it will run in your system tray.
+- _Linux only:_ Make sure it is set as executable
+- Click to run - it will run in your system tray.

 # Usage